“Prague won’t let you go, the little mother has claws,” so said Franz Kafka, the capital’s most famous son.

 And if you decide to peel your eyes off your companion, Prague’s must-see landmarks are just a 10-15 minute walk away.

-Best hotels in Malá Strana, Prague’s Lesser Town (Prague 1)
+Where to stay in Malá Strana, Prague’s Lesser Town – top recommendations

 ★Travelers’ Pick: If you’re looking at hotels in Malá Strana, I’m guessing you’re planning a mighty special romantic trip.
 The best hotel for you is Bishop Hotel, a gorgeous design hotel which was first established in the 16th century.
 It was recently renovated in 2015 (so no need to worry about medieval cobwebs) and offers bright and modern rooms, a delicious breakfast, and all the amenities you can possibly need during your stay.
 It’s also perfectly located – near the Charles Bridge and Vltava river, and a short walk from the Prague castle.
 Double rooms start at USD 170 – it gets booked up quite fast so be sure to reserve online.